-2.8 IrDA Infrared Module Connector: IR1
+2.8 IrDA Infrared Module Connector: IR

 The mainboard provides one 5-pin infrared (IR) connector for IR modules.
 This connector is for optional wireless transmitting and receiving infrared module.
 You must configure the setting through the BIOS setup to use the IR function.
+FIR and Consumer IR are reserved functions.

-2.9 Serial Port Connector: COM A
+2.9 Serial Port Connectors: COM 1 and COM 2

-The mainboard has a 9-pin male DIN connector for serial port COM A. This port are 16550A high speed communication ports that send/receive 16 bytes FIFOs.
+The mainboard has two 9-pin male DIN connectors for serial port COM 1 and COM 2.
+These ports are 16550A high speed communication port that send/receive 16 bytes FIFOs.
 You can attach a mouse or a modem cable directly into this connector.